JosephVoid/social-media-dashboard/README.md

 4. Next, I created an API or backend simulator (inside `src/api/methods.ts`) to mimic the behavior of a server, including a few seconds of delay.
 It uses the `src/api/mock.json` file to initially load data.
 5. I then installed Redux and created state slices for user data, connecting it with the UI to add the functionality of signing in and signing out.
 6. Finally, I created API endpoints with RTK Query, wrapped the backend methods with it, and exported them as hooks for the UI to use.
-7. Wrote test for the simulated backend and the reducers in the store
+7. Wrote tests for the simulated backend and the reducers in the store

 ### Tools